Chapter 1 : Godric Gryffindor

 She made one last struggle up to the door to the peasants’ quarters around the side of the castle, feeling an uncomfortable twinge in her stomach.
 She was now bent double, hardly able to stand.
 There were no lights on but Rona was determined to get inside.
 She banged on the door with her numb fists, feeling tears leaking down her face as she waited.

 “Please, someone…anyone,” she whispered, her voice raspy from the cold.

-After another minute of hammering on the door a light flickered on, which Rona could see shining through a crack in the aged wood of the door.
+After another minute of hammering on the door a lantern flickered to life, which Rona could see shining through a crack in the aged wood of the door.
 She waited with bated breath as she heard the irritable voice of an old woman from within the quarters, wonderful relief washing over her and making her feel a little warmer on the inside, despite the weather.

 Rona squinted up into the light as the door was pulled open, having collapsed on the floor in the doorway.
 An elderly woman with wispy white hair and spectacles answered the door.
-She was in her night gown, a shawl wrapped around her shoulders, looking rather disgruntled at being woken up.
-She was carrying a lantern and as she held it out she gasped, the light illuminating the pitiful form of Rona.
+She was in her night gown, a shawl wrapped around her shoulders, looking rather disgruntled at being woken up so abruptly.
+She was carrying a lantern and as she held it out she gasped, the light illuminating Rona's pitiful form.

 “Martha!
 MARTHA!”
-The woman called, popping her head back inside the room behind the door.
+The woman called, popping her head back inside the room beyond the door.
 “Get here girl, hurry!”

 Rona watched, her breath coming in sharp gasps, as a young woman, no older than her and in about her early twenties, rushed over.

 “What is it?”
 She asked in a strong cockney accent.
 “Blimey!”
 She said, seeing Rona on the doorstep.